Glebegor/hackathon-go-templates/crud-service/README.md

-# Core service
+# Crud service
 ## Description

-Basic layout for the services
+Basic layout for the crud services, this is example of full architecture.